klatter136/Startup-IAM/README.md

 <h2>Project Explanation</h2>

-With this project I tackled a common occurrence in the cloud- when startups need to scale and implement best practices.
-To address the issue, I applied my security knowledge to set up a strategically sound architecture.
+In this project, I addressed a common challenge for startups: moving from a fast launch setup to a secure, scalable cloud environment.
+Using my security and AWS expertise, I designed a stronger architecture and implemented best practices to protect StartupCo’s infrastructure.

- I enabled MFA on the root account, and stopped using it to configure the AWS environment.
-I created a new admin account for that role.
-Not using the root account and locking it down is a vital security practice.
-If the root account is compromised, your whole infrastructure could be destroyed.
-I also reference the best practice of not using the management account, as it is best practice to save that account for control of member accounts and billing.
+I began by securing the AWS root account.
+I enabled MFA, stopped using it for daily operations, and created a new administrator account for ongoing management.
+Locking down the root account is one of the most critical steps in cloud security—if it’s compromised, the entire environment is at risk.
+I also emphasized separating the management (or billing) account from operational accounts, aligning with AWS security best practices.

-I added users to corresponding groups based on their job role.
-I then created permissions for the groups, making sure to implement the concept of least privilege.
-I also enabled MFA for our users for maximum security.
+Next, I created IAM users and groups based on job roles and applied the principle of least privilege.
+Each team—Developers, Operations, Finance, and Analysts—received only the permissions they needed.
+This structure provides clearer accountability and reduces the risk of unauthorized access.

-Finally, I created a very secure password policy with password expiration and a preventative password reuse policy.
+I also implemented multi-factor authentication for all users and rolled out a strong password policy with expiration and password reuse prevention.
+This ensures that access credentials remain secure and harder to compromise.

+Together, these changes transformed a shared-root-account setup into a well-structured, secure AWS environment tailored to StartupCo’s needs while laying the groundwork for future growth.

 <h2>Implementation Screenshots</h2>